 Congratulations!
 You have taken the first step toward a four-year experience at one of the United States’ highest ranked universities.
 We are pleased that you’re interested in joining our community of bright, highly-motivated students.

-Furman’s three application dates let you decide when you would like to make your college decision.
+Furman’s four different application dates let you decide when you would like to make your college decision.
 Here’s a guide to get you through the process.

 Questions about your application?
 Contact Candice Chan, Dean of International Admissions, at email@example.com.

 At Furman, we treat each applicant as an individual.
 To that end, we’ve tailored three different application processes to meet each student’s particular needs.

 If Furman is your first choice and you are confident that you will attend if admitted, apply Early Decision.
 Furman’s Early Decision is binding, meaning that if you are admitted, you agree to withdraw your applications from all other institutions and commit to enroll at Furman.

 Early Action allows you to apply and learn about your admission decision early.
 With Early Action, you’re still free to investigate other schools.